tonib/kaichronicles/doc/README-mechanics.md

 * **class**: This for counters.
 If you are going to pick meals (="meal") money (="money") or "arrow"
 * **count**: Only if class is "meal", "money" or "arrow".
 Expression with the number of coins / meals to pick
+* **index="number"** Required, for ugly reasons, when there are two o more pick rules with the same object id on a section

 ### drop (execute once only)
 ```xml